 - The quality, quantity, and make-up of what they eat.

 - Poor absorption of food due to a parasite that damages the intestines.

 Treatment for white or pale stool in children

-The first thing you should do is go to the doctor.
-They will test a stool culture.
+The first thing you should do if your child has this problem is to take them to the doctor.
+They’ll likely test a stool culture.